5G-MAG/rt-wui/README.md

 # Installation guide
-Installation of OBECA *Webinterface* consists of 3 Steps:
+Installation of OBECA *Webinterface* consists of 4 Steps:
 1. Install dependencies
 2. Building the *Webinterface*
 3. Post installation configuration
+4. Run the *Webinterface*

 > The build was tested and verified on Ubuntu 20.04 LTS (64 bit).